Use a folder system like Google Drive, or an application like Trello to gather and organize ideas, materials, sounds, links, scripts, etc.

 For more information on getting started with SoundCloud, consult the SoundCloud Help Center.

-The two basic things you need to start are a computer and microphone.
+The two basic things you need to start are a computer or mobile device and a microphone.

-You can use the built-in microphone on your computer to record your podcast, but an external microphone is a preferred option and will give you better sound quality.
+You can use the built-in microphone on your computer or phone to record your podcast, but an external microphone is a preferred option and will give you better sound quality.
 Setting up an external microphone with a microphone stand will further help sound quality and won't require you to contort your body to adapt to a strangely placed microphone.
 You'll also want some over-the-ear headphones to listen to the sound quality as you are recording.
-ITS offers microphones and headphones for checkout.

 It's best to find a quiet place without a lot of ambient noise (fans, traffic, etc.) in the background.
 Test out different locations to see which produces the best quality sound.

 Podcasts often appear ad-libbed and unscripted, but many of them use scripts for at least parts, if not all of the episode.
 There are some real benefits to scripting a podcast – you'll know exactly where the show is going, what content you'll cover, how long each section will take, and you'll have a chance to reduce long pauses and cut out all of those pesky "ums" and "ahs".
 This strategy can help you come across sounding professional and polished.

 The negative side to creating a script is that you may sanitize your podcast to the point that it feels stiff and unnatural.
 Good podcasts often seem unscripted and free-flowing, but as The Podcast Host website reveals, most good podcasts use what is called an Invisible Script – a script that comes off naturally to the listeners.
 The steps used for this technique include the following: